Logikoz/BlazorWASM-Release/README.md

 # BlazorWASM-Release

-First Blazor WASM Release sample with modify in wasm.js
+First Blazor WASM Release sample with modify in blazor.webassembly.js for run on github pages